elias STRING QUARTET

 Marie Bitlloch, cello

-The Quartet take their name from Mendelssohn’s oratorio, Elijah, of which Elias is the German form.
-They formed at the Royal Northern College of Music in Manchester where they worked closely with the late Dr. Christopher Rowland and later became Junior Fellows and Associate Quartet.
-They also spent a year studying at the Hochschule in Cologne with the Alban Berg String quartet.
-Other mentors in the quartet’s studies include Peter Cropper, Hugh Maguire, Gyorgy Kurtag, Gabor Takacs-Nagy and and Rainer Schmidt.
-For four years they were resident string quartet at Sheffield’s “Music in the Round” as part of Ensemble 360, taking over from the Lindsay Quartet.
+The Elias String Quartet take their name from Mendelssohn’s oratorio, Elijah, of which Elias is its German form, and have quickly established themselves as one of the most intense and vibrant quartets of their generation.
+The Quartet was formed in 1998 at the Royal Northern College of Music in Manchester where they worked closely with the late Dr. Christopher Rowland.
+They also spent a year studying at the Hochschule in Cologne with the Alban Berg quartet.
+Between 2005 and 2009 they were resident String Quartet at Sheffield’s “Music in the Round” as part of Ensemble 360, taking over from the Lindsay Quartet.
+They are now ensemble in residence at the RNCM and regularly go back there to teach and perform.